+You might be wondering, why is my scalp so itchy?
 An itchy scalp is a common problem that can cause frustrating symptoms, such as frequent scratching and discomfort.
-A variety of things can cause your scalp to itch.
+A variety of medical and skin conditions, as well as other factors, can cause your scalp to itch.
 These triggers can be broken down into the broad categories of skin diseases of the scalp, allergic reactions to hair care products, and our own actions & hair care practices.
-The best dermatologists know that the most common causes of itchy scalp is dandruff, and in a more severe form with redness and flaking is referred to as seborrheic dermatitis.
+The best dermatologists know that the most common cause of itchy scalp is dandruff, and in a more severe form with redness and flaking is referred to as seborrheic dermatitis.

 Itchy Scalp Common Causes

-This condition is on a spectrum with psoriasis of the scalp (scalp psoriasis) which can also cause itching.
-In both conditions, we see inflamed areas where skin peels and flakes.
+Seborrheic dermatitis is on a spectrum with psoriasis of the scalp (scalp psoriasis) which can also cause itching and flaking.
+In fact, with both conditions, we see inflamed areas where skin peels and flakes.
 Itching can be a very prominent symptom of this condition.
-Though slightly more common in men, seborrheic dermatitis can affect anyone including young children.
+Although the condition is slightly more common in men, seborrheic dermatitis can affect anyone including young children.
 Even infants can have seborrheic dermatitis.

 Hair Products Causing Itchy Scalp

 Any hair care practice or product that causes irritation of the scalp may cause you to itch your scalp.
 This is especially the case for leave in hair conditioners and other hair care products such as hairspray and hair gel.
 Hair dye can also cause an itchy scalp if applied over a long period of time.

 Many of these hair care products are alcohol-based, which can irritate the skin cells and result in a dry scalp.
 Using a blow dryer, especially on a hot cycle, curling iron usage, tight weaves, and braids as well as any form of heat therapy or heat treatment on the scalp can cause scalp irritation associated with itching.